flofriday/blog/posts/50-shades-of-kotlin/post.md

 That's weird, the code is correct, the compiler ran, I see the bytecode that confirms that inlining takes place which will be a cause for many future headaches but at this point I don't care about that anymore.
 Why doesn't Godbolt correctly highlight `3uL`.

-Well at least there is still the trusty [Kotlin Playground](https://play.kotlinlang.org/), let's paste it in there and voilá – _WHAT?_ Even that doesn't highlight the suffix?
+Well at least there is still the trusty [Kotlin Playground](https://play.kotlinlang.org/), let's paste it in there and voilà – _WHAT?_ Even that doesn't highlight the suffix?

 Ok back to [IntelliJ IDEA](https://www.jetbrains.com/idea/), I **need** to see at least one colored number literal, and luckily the most common IDE for Kotlin does do it right.

 ## What's going on here?

 It's safe to assume that Compiler Explorer with such a wide array of supported languages and a huge pile of other difficult problems to solve (like [92 million yearly compilations](https://xania.org/202506/how-compiler-explorer-works)) doesn't maintain it's own language parsing and code editing framework.
-So let's grab our trenchcoat and magifier glass and cosplay as the world's most famous detective.
+So let's grab our trenchcoat and magnifier glass and cosplay as the world's most famous detective.

-_Right click -> Inspect -> Scroll -> Click -> Scroll_ ... and there we have the corprate, [*Manaco - The Editor of the Web*](https://microsoft.github.io/monaco-editor/).
+_Right click -> Inspect -> Scroll -> Click -> Scroll_ ... and there we have the corporate, [*Manaco - The Editor of the Web*](https://microsoft.github.io/monaco-editor/).
 A quick google search later and on the Monaco Playground we can verify that indeed the bug seems to originate from here.

 Glancing over the [ReadMe](https://github.com/microsoft/monaco-editor?tab=readme-ov-file#faq) we find the following interesting section: